ocadotechnology/newrelic-alerts-configurator/newrelic-alerts-configurator/README.md

 What you can set for NRQL condition:
 - condition name - Name of your NRQL condition.
 - enabled (optional) - If your NRQL condition is enabled.
-Default is false.
+Default is true.
 - run book url (optional) - The runbook URL to display in notifications.
 - terms - Collection of [NRQL terms](#nrql-term) used for alerts condition.
 - value function - How condition should be evaluated.
 Possible values are: